Response of a classical mesoscopic oscillator to a two-level quantum system: Introduction

 The hybrid quantum-classical interface can be explored in a number of distinct systems~\cite{treutlein2014hybrid}, from superconducting circuits coupled to mechanical elements~\cite{armour2002entanglement, oconnell2010quantum}, to trapped ions and levitated particles in optical and electrostatic traps~\cite{bykov2024nanoparticle, delic2020cooling, piotrowski2023simultaneous}.
 In this work, we focus on levitated mechanical oscillators as platforms for studying the interplay between quantum and classical systems, and investigate the interaction between a qubit and a mesoscopic mechanical oscillator.
 To do so, we consider the Jaynes-Cummings (JC) interaction \cite{jaynes2005comparison}, of fundamental importance to cavity quantum electrodynamics \cite{haroche2013controlling, haroche2020cavity}, quantum measurement and information \cite{brune1992manipulation, knight2024enduring} and the quantum-to-classical transition \cite{brune1996observing}.

+{In order to eliminate the qubit degrees of freedom, we proceed neither via operator formalism nor master equation approaches (such as the Nakajima-Zwanzig projection method \cite{breuer2002theory}).
+Instead, we employ the Feynman-Vernon influence functional method \cite{feynman1963theory}, a powerful framework for open quantum systems \cite{hu1992quantum,calzetta1988nonequilibrium}.
+Although less frequently applied in this context, the Feynman-Vernon formalism not only provides a natural framework for perturbation theory but also circumvents some of the challenges that appear in other approaches.
+While standard approaches based on the Heisenberg picture primarily yield single-time expectation values, the Feynman-Vernon approach naturally provides stochastic Langevin equations.
+This explicit continuous noise representation is fundamentally better suited for monitoring the classical trajectory and extracting continuous metrological bounds via classical signal processing techniques.}

-In order to investigate the quantum-classical dynamics resulting from the JC Hamiltonian, we employ the Feynman-Vernon influence functional method \cite{feynman1963theory}, a powerful framework for open quantum systems~\cite{hu1992quantum, calzetta1988nonequilibrium}.
-Building on the seminal developments of quantum Brownian motion \cite{caldeira1983path}, this path integral formulation allows us to directly extract the quantum-induced classical dynamics and more generally to investigate the decoherence of the mechanical oscillator caused by a bath of qubits \cite{stamp1994dissipation, stamp2006decoherence, unruh2000false, anglin1997deconstructing, zurek2003decoherence}.
-We find a single qubit induces detectable effective deterministic and noise forces in the classical dynamics of the mesoscopic oscillator.
+Building on the seminal developments of quantum Brownian motion \cite{caldeira1983path}, this path integral formulation allows us to directly extract the quantum-induced classical stochastic dynamics and more generally to investigate the decoherence of the mechanical oscillator caused by a bath of qubits \cite{stamp1994dissipation, stamp2006decoherence, unruh2000false, anglin1997deconstructing, zurek2003decoherence}.
+We find that a single qubit induces detectable effective deterministic and noise forces in the classical dynamics of the mesoscopic oscillator.

 Moreover, these forces are state-dependent, notably transducing information from the qubit's state onto the motion of the classical oscillator.
 This is the spin-analogue effect of quantum-induced stochastic graviton noise in quantum gravity ~\cite{hu2008stochastic, parikh2021quantum}, and may have implications to metrology ~\cite{pistolesi2021proposal, lee2017topical,montenegro2019mechanical, wang2023coherent, burd2024experimental, santos2017optomechanical}, as well as tabletop quantum gravity experiments seeking to detect gravitational-induced entanglement \cite{spin_collab}.